webiny/docs.webiny.com/docs/api-development/introduction.md

 ### API Development with Webiny

-As noted in the Commodo section:
+As noted in the [Commodo](/docs/api-development/commodo/introduction) section:

-:::note Note
+:::info Note
 To simplify API development, Webiny heavily relies on a package called [Commodo](https://github.com/webiny/commodo).

 What is Commodo?